junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Azazel comments behind them, enjoying the same view.
 "It's actually five thousand years down here, dear.
 But I get it, it feels longer when you're enjoying it too much, am I right?"

 The demon returns him with a grin, turning back to the torturing job that he was working on.
 The body on the rack twitches and squirms, letting out a shrieking howling of pain.
-The demon blocked most of the view, but Jimmy can still see the skin is cut open on that poor tortured man through the chest to the stomach.
+The demon blocks most of the view, but Jimmy can still see the skin is cut open on that poor tortured man through the chest to the stomach.
 The demon starts stabbing the gut and organs, his laughter louder than the victim's scream.

 Jimmy shivers with horror, pressing a fist in his mouth to steady himself.

 Castiel lowers his eyes, considering.

-Azazel continues to blatter, "I don't know why Upstairs still bothers, he's completely one of us now.
-The first seal is broken anyway, we get what we want, you get what you want.
+Azazel continues to blatter, "I don't know why Upstairs still bothers; he's completely one of us now.
+The first seal is broken anyway; we get what we want, you get what you want.
 Bob's your uncle, Fanny's your aunt.
 Everyone's happy, I deserve my reward.
 Honestly, it's not easy.
 You know how many centuries I have to spend teaching him how to pick up a razor?"

 Castiel ignores him and starts walking outside.
 "He is broken beyond saving now," he convicts.
 "I will inform the General.
 It's not ideal, but we can work without him.
 Now, for my second order and the last step to complete the mission, where is Lilith?"